RadAngelZero/PruebaQapla/README.md

-# PruebaQapla
+# Qapla Skill Test
-Una prueba de Qapla
+Ability test for work in qapla